Who among the widows in the Bible do you know the stories?

 Do you know her?

-Hailing from Carmel, Abigail was a widow of Nabal (1 Samuel 27:3).
+Hailing from Carmel, Abigail was the widow of Nabal, a wealthy man from Maon who had a property in Carmel (1 Samuel 25:2-3, 27:3).

 Later, she became David’s wife.
-With him, she bore a son named Daniel, also known as Kileab, not the one exiled in Babylon (1 Chronicles 3:1; 2 Samuel 3:3).
+With him, she bore a son named Daniel (not the one exiled in Babylon), also known as Kileab (1 Chronicles 3:1; 2 Samuel 3:3).

 Why was she widowed by Nabal?
 How did she become David’s wife?

-Abigail was first married to Nabal, a wealthy man of Maon who had a property in Carmel.
+Abigail was first married to Nabal.
 Unfortunately, this Calebite man was “surly and mean in his dealings” (1 Samuel 25:2-3, NIV).

 Surly and mean?
 How?